AlexiaJM/RelativisticGAN/README.md

 Code to replicate all analyses from the paper [The relativistic discriminator: a key element missing from standard GAN](https://arxiv.org/abs/1807.00734)
 **Discussion at https://ajolicoeur.wordpress.com/RelativisticGAN.**

+**Notice:**
+There was an error in the paper for RaSGAN and RaLSGAN.
+I used "torch.mean(y_pred_fake) - y_pred" instead of "y_pred_fake - torch.mean(y_pred)" in the second terms of the equation with the expectation over fake data.
+RaHingeGAN was correctly coded.
+This probably won't change much, I'll be rerunning the analyses with the correct coding, it might takes a few weeks since I only have a Geforce 1060.
+The correct versions were added as Loss_D = 16 and 17 for RaSGAN and RaLSGAN respectively.

 **To add Relativism to your own GANs in PyTorch, you can use pieces of code from this:**

 ```python